Financial Aid to Meet College Expenses

 Eligibility for Need-Based Financial Aid

 Eligibility for Federal Financial Aid Programs: In general, applicants must demonstrate financial need, be a U.S. citizen or an “eligible non-citizen”, and be enrolled in an eligible degree or certificate program.
-Students must be “academically engaged” in their courses and may only receive federal financial aid for courses that apply towards their program’s completion requirements.
-More detailed information about these eligibility requirements is available at the U.S. Department of Education Federal Student Aid website (new window)
+Students must also be “academically engaged” in their courses and may only receive federal financial aid for courses that apply towards their program’s completion requirements.
+More detailed information about eligibility requirements is available from the U.S. Department of Education Federal Student Aid website (new window).

-Eligibility for Georgetown Institutional Aid: In general, (with few exceptions noted below), applicants must meet the eligibility criteria for federal financial aid programs.
-Georgetown is committed to meeting the full demonstrated financial need of eligible students using federal student aid program funds, the outside resources each student may receive, and Georgetown institutional aid from need-based scholarship/grants and loans.
-However, due to limited institutional funding, “full need” cannot be met for most applicants who are international students (neither U.S. citizens nor eligible non-citizens), nor for undergraduates in the School for Continuing Studies (SCS).
+Eligibility for Georgetown Institutional Aid: Georgetown is committed to meeting the full demonstrated financial need of eligible students using a combination of federal student aid program funding, plus any outside resources each student may receive, and institutionally-funded need-based aid to meet remaining demonstrated financial need.
+Applicants for Georgetown institutional aid must typically first meet the eligibility criteria for federal student financial aid programs, and also demonstrate sufficient financial need for Georgetown assistance.
+Due to limited institutional funding, Georgetown-funded aid is not typically offered to most international applicants who are neither U.S. citizens nor eligible non-citizens, nor to undergraduates in the School for Continuing Studies (SCS).

 Eligibility for Georgetown Athletic Scholarships: These scholarships are awarded by the GU Department of Athletics based on athletic and academic potential.
-Information about these opportunities can be obtained from the GU Department of Athletics (new window)
+Information about these opportunities can be obtained from the GU Department of Athletics .

 Applying for Need-Based Financial Aid

-Visit the GU Office of Student Financial Services (OSFS) website (new window) for the most current detailed instructions on how to apply for financial aid.
+Visit the GU Office of Student Financial Services (OSFS) website for the most current detailed instructions on how to apply for financial aid.

-Aid applications received after the “priority” deadlines cannot be guaranteed consideration for Georgetown University scholarship assistance.
+Applications received after the recommended deadlines cannot be guaranteed consideration for Georgetown University scholarship assistance.

 APPLICATION POLICIES, & EXCEPTIONS FOR SOME APPLICANTS

-Fee Waivers for the CSS Profile: Certain applicants may be eligible for a fee waiver to file the CSS Profile application.
-The College Board’s rules about fee waivers are described here (new window).
+Fee Waivers for the CSS Profile: Certain applicants may be eligible for a fee waiver to file the College Scholarship Service (CSS) Profile aid application.
+The CSS rules about fee waivers are described here .

-Self-Employed Parents/Students & Business and/or Farm Owners: Applicants for Georgetown’s need-based institutional scholarships must submit copies of parent/student personal, business, and/or farm tax returns via the College Board’s secure online IDOC portal (new window).
+Self-Employed Parents/Students & Business and/or Farm Owners: Applicants for Georgetown’s need-based institutional scholarships must submit copies of parent/student personal, business, and/or farm tax returns via the College Board’s secure online IDOC portal .

 Undergraduates in the GU School for Continuing Studies (SCS): may be eligible for loans, federal grants, private scholarships, and other external awards, but are generally not eligible for Georgetown Scholarships.